-You can purchase items directly from major retailers, including Amazon and Home Depot, and individual sellers at Liquidation.com.
+You can purchase items directly from major retailers, including Amazon, Wayfair, and Home Depot, and individual sellers at Liquidation.com.

-In my mind, they are the best overall site for finding unclaimed items, and they also operate GovDeals.com (that auction site that sells surplus items from government and educational agencies).
+In my mind, they are the best overall site for finding unclaimed items.
+They also operate GovDeals.com, which is an auction site that sells surplus items from government and educational agencies.
 They have an expansive inventory for many product categories.

 You can find listings in most states, but Liquidation.com distribution warehouses in the following cities can facilitate local pickups:

 - Hebron, KY

 - Brampton, Ontario

 The Amazon auctions are through the Amazon FBA program and ship directly from an Amazon warehouse.
 You can retrieve shipping quotes before bidding to estimate your total costs, which is extremely helpful for calculating potential profits.

 Each listing also includes shipping information to help you calculate those costs:

 You can easily purchase unclaimed packages, pallets, and freight through Facebook Marketplace.
 There are also ways you can have products shipped directly to you.